 You’ll find a green jewel near the famous Spanish Steps in the heart of historic Rome – the Villa Borghese Gardens.
 Built by the noble Borgia family (including a pope!) atop a former vineyard in 1605, the Villa Borghese Gardens were the most significant green space built in Rome since ancient times.
 You can also access the Villa Borghese gallery from this vast and manicured park, housing masterpieces by artists such as Caravaggio and Titian.
 Bring art history to life with a private visit alongside an English-speaking guide.

 Rome is home to many sacred sites – including St. Peter’s tomb and the Vatican.
 It also boasts one of Europe’s oldest Jewish communities, which reside principally in the city’s scenic Jewish Quarter.

 In addition to vaunting kosher-friendly carbonara, this quiet cobblestoned quarter also houses some spectacular ruins – including Teatro Marcello.
 This theater dates back to 13BC and resembles the Colosseum (minus the crowds).
 Columns and remains of temples are scattered around this open-air theater.

 Rome’s stunning Trastevere quarter is located on the far side of the Tiber River – easily accessed on foot by crossing one of the city’s scenic bridges.
-Boasting cobblestone alleyways, Renaissance palaces, and ivy-clad buildings, Trastevere bustles with local charm during the day and at night.
-It’s also home to some of the city’s most authentic Roman ristorante – including Trattoria Da Teo, Pizzeria Ai Marmi, and Da Enzo al 29.
+Trastevere bustles with local charm during the day and at night, Boasting cobblestone alleyways, Renaissance palaces, and ivy-clad buildings.
+It’s also home to some of the city’s most authentic Roman ristorante – including Trattoria De Teo, Pizzeria Ai Marmi, and Da Enzo al 29.